First publication on FDCA bis-cyclic carbonate from the D-carbonize project

 The study addresses the valorisation of 2,5-furandicarboxylic acid (FDCA), widely recognised as a promising renewable platform molecule.
 Despite its strong potential, the industrial use of FDCA has historically been limited.
 With the recent scale-up of FDCA production, new opportunities are emerging for the development of advanced bio-based chemicals such as the FDCA bis-cyclic carbonate.

-In this work, the authors report the synthesis of an FDCA bis-cyclic carbonate derived from renewable feedstocks through an innovative catalytic approach.
-The resulting molecule, featuring two cyclic carbonate functionalities, represents a valuable intermediate for sustainable polymer design.
+In this work, the authors report the synthesis of an FDCA bis-cyclic carbonate from renewable feedstocks using an innovative catalytic approach.
+Featuring two cyclic carbonate functionalities, the resulting molecule serves as a valuable intermediate for the design of sustainable polymers.
+It also shows strong potential to replace hazardous CMR substances currently used in polyurethane and polycarbonate production, contributing to the development of safer and more sustainable materials.

+The study highlights several key contributions, including the development of a novel catalytic route, a thermodynamic analysis of the reaction system, the optimisation of solvent-free conditions for FDCA bis-cyclic carbonate formation, and a preliminary assessment of the process scalability.
 Overall, this collaborative research demonstrates an important step forward in the transformation of renewable building blocks into high-value polymer precursors.

 This publication marks a key milestone for the D-carbonize project and strengthens ongoing efforts to advance the next generation of sustainable chemistry solutions.